 On a day-to-day basis, the Port Authority provided police services to the WTC.
 Prior to September 11, PAPD responded to ambulance calls, elevators emergencies and evacuations, larceny/shoplifting, burglar alarms, accidents, and fires.
 A private security company handled security on the loading dock.
-Tenants of the WTC provided additional security personnel.

 Prior to September 11, six hospital and health care facilities were located within approximately 1⁄2 mile of the WTC.
 The largest of these is the 173-bed NYU Downtown Hospital, located at 170 Williams Street.
-Prior to September 11, NYU Downtown Hospital had been planning to undertake a major renovation and expansion to services.